scale-lab/ARBench/benchmark/README.md

 This app includes six sections that represent different Augmented Reality workloads.
 For each section chosen by the user, the app plays back a recorded user session in an AR application.
 The performance metrics for each section are then reported.

 ## Running the Benchmark
-1. The APK app/release/app-release.apk is provided for installation.
-The app can also be launched using Android Studio.
+1. Open the project in Android Studio.
+Click Run to launch the app on your device.
 2. Select the sections to run and click on Start Benchmark.

 ## Sections